spagnuolocarmine/touchbar-systemmonitor/README.md

 - the percentage of your battery.

-## How to run this project?
+## Running and building by yourself

 In order to run locally type the following:
 ```
 npm install
 npm start
 ```

-## How to build this project?

 In order to  build locally type the following:
 ```